Information regarding the collection and processing of your personal data

 1. Controller information

-The entity in charge of the control of any information obtained through this website (referred hereinafter as the “controller” or “Eurofins”) is:
+The entities in charge of the control of any information obtained through the use of first-party cookies on this website (together referred hereinafter as the “controller” or “Eurofins” or “we”) are:

 Eurofins Genomics GmbH